Absorbent A substance, usually solid, that is able to take up or absorb a gas or liquid.

 Energy source Source from which useful energy can be extracted or recovered either directly or by means of a conversion or transformation process.

 Energy source, renewable Energy from a source that is not depleted by extraction, such as solar energy (thermal and photovoltaic), wind, water power or renewed biomass.

 Energy use for space heating or cooling Energy input to a heating or cooling system to satisfy the energy need for heating or cooling (including dehumidification), respectively.

 Energy use for ventilation Energy input, in the form of electricity and heat, to the ventilation system for air transport, heat recovery and for the humidification system.
 (For some countries only the input of electricity is considered.)

-Energy, delivered Energy, expressed per energy carrier, supplied to the technical building systems through the system boundary, to satisfy the uses taken into account (heating, cooling, ventilation, domestic hot water, lighting, appliances, etc.) or to produce electricity.
+Energy, delivered Energy, expressed per energy carrier, supplied to the building through the system boundary, to satisfy the uses considering (heating, cooling, ventilation, domestic hot water, lighting, appliances, etc.) or to produce electricity.
 (EN 15603:2008)

 Energy, exported Energy, expressed per energy carrier, delivered by the technical building systems through the system boundary and used outside the system boundary.
 (EN 15603:2008)

 Energy, final Energy supplied that is available to the consumer to be converted into useful energy (e.g. electricity at the wall outlet).
 (Intergovernmental Panel on Climate Change, IPCC)

 Energy, incident solar (W/m2) The amount of solar radiation striking a surface per unit of time and area, expressed as W/m².
 Also referred to as irradiance.

 Energy, net delivered Delivered minus exported energy, both expressed per energy carrier.
 (EN 15603:2008)